-When we talk about listening, what do we mean?
+When we talk about active listening, what do we mean?
 About 55% of our day is spent listening to others, but it has been estimated that we remember only about 17% of the things that others say.
 Those missing bits can often be crucial in sales, when understanding our customers makes the difference between a sale and lost opportunity.

 Where is the rest of that information going, and how can we get it back?
 We sat down with Shannon Kita, VP of Sales, to talk about active listening and how it can help us reclaim those lost words and make sure that we understand our customers needs.